 Different models use different technologies, but the most common method is through HEPA (High-Efficiency Particulate Air) filters.
 Here’s how they work:

-• HEPA Filters: Trap particles as small as 0.3 microns, including dust, pollen, and pet dander.
+- HEPA Filters: Trap particles as small as 0.3 microns, including dust, pollen, and pet dander.
+This is the filtration type to look for in a HEPA air purifier if fine particles are your main concern.

 Benefits of Using an Air Purifier